A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Frequency-related Applications

-Data domain and data type are two key issues in the problem setting of any frequency-related task, which determine the difficulty of the task and introduce challenges in designing the solutions.

-\textbf{Data domain.} The data domain (or data universe) is an important setting in frequency-related tasks.
+Data domain and data type are two key issues in the problem setting of any frequency-related task, which determine the difficulty of the task and introduce challenges in designing the solutions. \begin{itemize} \item \textbf{Data domain.} The data domain (or data universe) is an important setting in frequency-related tasks.
 The data domain refers to the set of all possible queried data.
 The easiest setting is the \textit{small domain}, where the number of possible queried data is small enough so that the algorithm designer can simply enumerate all possible queried data, or design one-hot encoding of them.
-In the \textit{large domain} setting, the algorithm designer still has knowledge of all the possible queries, but can no longer apply one-hot encoding or similar techniques, due to the limit of computation and communication resources.
+In the \textit{large domain} setting, the algorithm designer still knows all the possible queries, but can no longer apply one-hot encoding or similar techniques, due to the limit of computation and communication resources.
 In the most difficult \textit{infinite domain} setting, there are infinite possible queried data.
-An example of the infinite setting is that the queried data are all possible strings of characters with arbitrary lengths.

-\textbf{Data type.} The frequency-related tasks can be categorized by the type of queried data (and also client data).
+An example of the infinite setting is that the queried data are all possible strings of characters with arbitrary lengths. \item \textbf{Data type.} The frequency-related tasks can be categorized by the type of queried data (and also client data).
 The item type data is the default setting of frequency oracle and heavy hitters, where the possible queried data are indivisible distinct items.
 Complex types of queried data, like set, sequence, and graph of items, are investigated in frequent pattern mining problems.
-These problems are typically more difficult than the item-type problems, because they lead to exponentially increasing data domain, and require careful design to handle the relationship between different queried data.
+These problems are typically more difficult than the item-type problems, because they lead to exponentially increasing data domain, and require careful design to handle the relationship between different queried data. \end{itemize}